richardcalahan/mongoid_listable/README.md

 Each photo that belongs to the user will automatically obtain a field called `user_position`.
 The field name is derived from the foreign key of the relation, replacing "\_id" with "_position".
+Having a unique position key for each 1-n relationship allows for more complex lists.

-The `has_many` / `embeds_many` relationship of a user to their photos will automatically be ordered by `user_position` unless otherwise specified via the standard `order` option to the `has_many` macro.
+The `has_many` / `embeds_many` relationship of a user to their photos will automadtically be ordered by `user_position` unless otherwise specified via the standard `order` option to the `has_many` macro.

 ## Advanced Usage - Has Many / Embeds Many